flow-ai/flowai-js-templates/README.md

 <a name="Card"></a>

 ## Card
-Template composed of an image attachment, short description and buttons to request input from the user.
+Template composed of a media attachment, short description and buttons to request input from the user.

 **Kind**: global class
 **Properties**